Mr Jonathan Nicholls

-Mr Jonathan Nicholls is a consultant with his primary specialities being founded in gynaecology, sub specialities include pelvic floor, vaginal and minimally invasive surgery, continence surgery, laparoscopic and subtotal hysterectomy.
+Mr Jonathan Nicholls specialises in gynaecology.
+His sub specialities include pelvic floor, vaginal and minimally invasive surgery, continence surgery, laparoscopic and subtotal hysterectomy.